CamilleSemelet/camillesemelet.github.io/_pages/research.md

 ### Work in Progress

 ---
-**Does the Global Minimum Tax Target the Aggresive Tax Planners?** (Working title, with Sarah Clifford and Jakob Miethe)
+**Does the Global Minimum Tax Target the Aggresive Tax Planners?** (Working title) with Sarah Clifford and Jakob Miethe

-**Corporate Taxes and Economic Activity at Home and Abroad** (Working title, with Sarah Clifford, Gerwin Kiessling and Jakob Miethe)
+**Corporate Taxes and Economic Activity at Home and Abroad** (Working title) with Sarah Clifford, Gerwin Kiessling and Jakob Miethe